Tracey Thorne

 Today, Atkins is frequently described as a British botanist and early woman photographer and is credited with producing the first photographically illustrated book using the cyanotype process invented by John Herschel in 1842.

-My research on Atkins and the connections to Jamaica is work in progress.
+My research on Atkins and the connections to Jamaica is a work in progress.

 Tracey Thorne